COGS108/Projects/Option1_Group/FinalProject_Guidelines.md

 **RESEARCH QUESTION**: What is your research question?
 Include the specific question you're setting out to answer.
 (1-2 sentences)

-**BACKGROUND & PRIOR WORK**: It will present the background and context of your dataset in a few paragraphs.
+**BACKGROUND & PRIOR WORK**: It will present the background and context of your topic and question in a few paragraphs.
 Describe what information you all currently know about the topic, include references to other projects who have asked similar questions or approached similar problems.
 Explain what others have learned in their projects.

 * Why is this question of interest to your group?
 * What background information led you to your hypothesis.